 “My partner and I aren’t really into wine and whiskey.
 And we definitely wouldn’t be able to tell the difference between wines in terms of region or year of bottling,” says Sharon.
 “But we were long-distance for a few months, and decided to do something fun.
 So, we each bought some wine and decided to do our own tasting.
 We drank some of each, and tried to guess the notes and ended up laughing a lot and having a great time.”

 11. Have a karaoke night

 What’s more fun than karaoke?
-Karaoke as a one of your long-distance relationship date ideas!
+This could be one of the coolest long-distance relationship date ideas on this list.
 There are plenty of online options for karaoke music so you needn’t splurge on a karaoke machine.
 You might want to get yourselves a disco ball with flashing lights if you’re able, and if you really want to up your karaoke game.

 Sing duets.
 Serenade each other with your favorite corny love songs.
-Do dance numbers together and do the dance steps alongside.
+Do dance numbers together and do the dance steps alongside the singing.
 This is your own little karaoke party of two, a great way to show affection to your partner, and possibly one of the most fun long-distance date ideas ever!

 12. Take funny online quizzes

-‘What kind of potato are you?’
-‘Only a true fan will answer these Game of Thrones questions correctly’.
+“What kind of potato are you?”
+“Only a true fan will answer these Game of Thrones questions correctly.”
 Sound familiar?
-Then, you’re obviously a person with a lot of free time who loves doing pointless but extremely fun quizzes online.
+Then, you’re obviously a person who loves doing pointless but extremely fun quizzes online.
 So, why not make it one of your long-distance relationship date ideas?

-This is a great way to wind down together if you’ve had an especially stressful week and don’t really want to do much, but do want to hang out together.
+This is a great way to unwind together if you’ve had an especially stressful week and don’t really want to do much, but do want to hang out together.
 Find the silliest, funniest quizzes available to you and go to town.
-You’ll have a good laugh, spend some time together and who knows, maybe you’ll end up realizing you’re the same kind of potato!
+You’ll have a good laugh, spend some time together, and who knows, maybe you’ll end up realizing you’re the same kind of potato!

 Related Reading: 15 At-Home Date Night Ideas For Couples